-An exciting mini-course program is being planned.
-All mini-courses will be held on Sunday, 4 June 2017 at the Marriott or nearby venues.
-Take advantage of this opportunity to learn more about emerging sub-fields of fusion engineering and science.
-Eligible attendees may apply for a Paul Phelps Continuing Education Grant to offset cost of participation in mini-courses.
+All mini-courses were held on Sunday, 4 June 2017 at the Marriott or nearby venues.
+Conference participants took advantage of this opportunity to learn more about emerging sub-fields of fusion engineering and science.
+Eligible attendees may have applied for a Paul Phelps Continuing Education Grant to offset cost of participation in mini-courses.
 Visit http://ieee-npss.org/awards/conference-awards/ for details.

 - Plasma-Material Interactions: Fundamentals and Applications